Jigar-Gadhia/mad2x/README.md

 5. User-friendly interface with smooth animations.

 # Disclaimer
-This project is incomplete.
+This project is under development.
 Only Android app is ready for preview, IOS App is yet to build.

 # Following features are in progress
 1. Appointment Booking